 Separation of duties and role-based access control is inherent in the design of the CloudHSM.
 AWS has administrative credentials to the appliance, but these can only be used to manage and maintain the appliance, not the HSM partitions on the appliance.
 AWS monitors the health and network availability of CloudHSMs but is not involved in the creation and management of the key material stored within an HSM.
 You control the HSM partitions and must perform these tasks.

 The HSM client software can load balance requests across two or more CloudHSMs that span AWS availability zones (AZs) and automatically and securely duplicate keys stored in any CloudHSM to all of the other participating CloudHSMs.
 This provides additional cryptographic capacity and improves durability of the keys.
 By storing multiple copies of your keys across CloudHSMs located in different AZs, your keys will be available and protected in the event that a single CloudHSM becomes unavailable.
 Using at least two CloudHSMs across multiple AZs is Amazon’s recommended configuration for availability and durability.

 Cloud HSMs are compatible with SafeNet Luna SA HSM appliances.
 Using a combination of CloudHSMs within the cloud, and SafeNet Luna SA HSMs in your on-premise datacenter, you can securely replicate your cryptographic keys between the cloud and your datacenter.
 Additionally, by maintaining a copy of your cryptographic keys on-premise, you can increase durability and provide further assurance that you maintain control of your keys at all times.

-AWS CloudHSM is currently available in multiple AZs in the US East (Northern Virginia), US West (Oregon), EU (Ireland), and Asia Pacific (Sydney) Regions.
+AWS CloudHSM is currently available in multiple AZs in the US East (Northern Virginia), US West (Oregon), EU (Ireland), EU (Frankfurt), and Asia Pacific (Sydney) Regions.

 Your use of this service is subject to the Amazon Web Services Customer Agreement.